Debunking Energy Myths

 False.

-If you’ll be away from your computer for two hours or more, turn it off.
-For shorter breaks, use sleep or energy saver modes to reduce power to the monitor and internal components.
+If you’ll be away for two hours or more, turn your computer off.
+For shorter breaks, use sleep or energy saver modes to reduce power to internal components.

-Use a surge-protection power strip so you can shut off the entire setup — computer, monitor, speakers, modem, chargers — with one switch.
-These devices draw power even when unused.
+Better yet: Use a surge-protection power strip so you can turn off the monitor, speakers, modem, and chargers with one switch.
+These items draw power even when not in use.

 Myth #2: “If an appliance is off, it’s not using energy.”